RHIT-CSSE/csse332/Homework/ProcessLab/README.md

 Then modify your code in run\_all\_tests so that it detects a crash and displays an appropriate message.

+To detect a crash, you won't be able to look at the status of a crashed process because status is something that only gets set if your process exits normall.
+Instead, take a look at WIFEXITED in wait manpage.

 When you've finished the output should look similar to this:

     starting setup